kimchi-project/kimchi/docs/API.md

 * **GET**: Retrieve configuration information
     * http_port: The port number on which the server is listening
+    * vnc_proxy_port: Port for vnc's websocket proxy to listen on
 * **POST**: *See Configuration Actions*

 **Actions (POST):**